YiqunW/NMF/README.md

     pandas: 0.18.1

-    cipy: 1.0.0
+    scipy: 1.0.0

     sklearn: 0.19.1

 [sklearn.sklearn.decomposition.NMF](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html) is called to perform NMF.

-`nmf_fxn.py` can be downloaded and imported in python as a module.
+`nmf_fxn.py` can be downloaded and imported into python as a module.

 Please see `Examples for using NMF functions.ipynb` for usages.